 For every Black History Month movie rental, TELUS is donating the full cost to the Black Health Alliance

-Optik and Pik TV customers can access the collection of 50 exceptional films honouring Black History Month through Video on Demand
+Optik and Pik TV customers can access the collection of 42 exceptional films honouring Black History Month through On Demand

-Driven by our passionate social purpose to connect all Canadians for good, our deeply meaningful and enduring philosophy to give where we live has inspired our team members and retirees to contribute $736 million and 1.4 million days of service since 2000.
+Driven by our passionate social purpose to connect all citizens for good, our deeply meaningful and enduring philosophy to give where we live has inspired TELUS, our team members and retirees to contribute more than $820 million and 1.6 million days of service since 2000.
 This unprecedented generosity and unparalleled volunteerism have made TELUS the most giving company in the world.

 For media inquiries, please contact: